Reasons for Procuring US Design Patents

 Limitations of design patent protection in the US are not much different than those in China – i.e., a US design patent does not protect functional features.
 Only the ornamental appearance of a product or image is protected in a design patent.

-If a first design application has already been filed in China (or any other non-US country for that matter), the applicant should be diligent in filing a corresponding US application for the same design within six months of the Chinese filing date.
-The later-filed US application should include a “priority claim” to the Chinese priority application.
+If a first design application has already been filed in in any other non-US country, the applicant should be diligent in filing a corresponding US application for the same design within six months of the foreign priority date.
+The later-filed US application should include a “priority claim” to the foreign priority application.

 Different drawing requirements between US and China patent laws seem to create the most complications in filing counterpart US design applications.
 While it may be common practice to file the same figures from the priority Chinese design application, doing so may lead to objections by the USPTO, thereby prolonging the prosecution of the US application.